Reach Out Today

 Can you get addicted to lean?
 Absolutely.

 The primary ingredient in lean, codeine, is an opioid.
+Opioid codeine acts on opioid receptors in the brain, producing effects like euphoria and sedation.
 Like all opioids, it’s habit-forming – users can build a tolerance and become physically addicted.
 This can raise a person’s risk of a fatal overdose as they progressively consume more and more purple drank to feed their addiction.

 Lean withdrawal symptoms include: